Vlaandeerfeld/fhm-simplifier/README.md

+fhm-simplifier v0.2.0

+Not compatible with earlier version exports.

+Removed hard-coded csv simplify functions and moved to separate config.json.
+Version: FHM11-v11.4.52 template file added.

+Changed Season column in team_lines.csv to Date column which takes last game played date from schedule to approximate date in season where lines were exported.

+Removed index_col=False on team_lines and staff_master import as it was not neccessary.

+Removed filled values for null and left as None.

+Changed Scholarship column values "-" to "No" in contract and contract_renewed.

+Removed underscore in column names and changed to PascalCase naming convention because I hate finding the shift key.

 fhm-simplifier v0.1.0

 A python package using the dask package to load, sanitize and output Franchise Hockey Manager CSV exports.
 Can output resulting files to .csv or .parquet.
 Files are meant to be used for further data analysis.